Dental Implants – What are they?

 The abutment portion of a tooth implant is that part that lies at and above the gum line.
 It’s the part that supports and secures the dental work (crown, bridge, denture) that’s placed on it.

-The abutment is typically not added to the implant fixture (screwed on) until after the osseointegration process (implant-to-bone fusion) has taken place.
+- The abutment is typically not added to the implant fixture (screwed or cemented on) until after the osseointegration process (implant-to-bone fusion) has taken place.

 (In our animation above, Image #2 shows an x-ray of an implant fixture with its abutment in place.)